 He offers an oblation to Aditya; the sacrificial fee is a choice (ox).
 (He offers) to Agni and Visnu on eleven potsherds; the sacrificial fee is a dwarf beast of burden.
 (He offers) to Agni and Soma [1] on eleven potsherds; the sacrificial fee is gold.
 (He offers) to Indra on eleven potsherds; the sacrificial fee is a bull as a beast of burden.
 (He offers) to Agni on eight potsherds, and curds to Indra; the sacrificial fee is a bull as a beast of burden.
 (He offers) to Indra and Agni on twelve potsherds, and an oblation (caru) to the All-gods; the sacrificial fee is a first-born calf.
-(He offers) an oblation of millet to Soma; the sacrificial fee is a garment.
-(He offers) an oblation to Sarasvati, and an oblation to Sarasvant; the sacrificial fee is a pair of oxen.
+(He offers) an oblation to Sarasvati, and an oblation to Sarasvati; the sacrificial fee is a pair of oxen.